jonnyzzz/mcp-local-spec/README.md

-# mcp-local-spec
+# Discorevy local MCP Servers.
+Specification.

-Goals
+# Goals
-##

-The goal of this specification is to allow a standard way to list and configure MCP Servers on a local machine.
+This specification aims to allow _the standard way_ to list and configure [MCP](https://docs.anthropic.com/en/docs/agents-and-tools/mcp) Servers on a local machine.

-Specification for the local [MCP](https://docs.anthropic.com/en/docs/agents-and-tools/mcp) server discovery

-There are many tools on a machine that can use MCP Servers to augment the AI.
-There is a non-standard approach to configuring the MCP Server per each tool.
-We mean the tools like
+Many tools already use MCP Servers to augment the LLMs.
+Currently, there is no standard approach to quickly registering an MCP Server.

+Here are the most popular MCP Clients:
 - IntelliJ IDEA
 - Anthropic Claude
 - OpenAI ChatGPT
 - Cursor
 - Windsurf
+- Warp
 - <PR to add you>

 # Supported in the following tools
--
+- <PR if you support the spec>

 # Specification

 Create a file per each MCP server in the `~/.mcp` folder (`%USER_HOME%` on Windows).

-The file is a Markdown file that explains the LLM about your MCP server.
+The file is a Markdown file that explains an LLM (such as Claude or CharGPT) about your MCP Server details.
+The client uses LLM to transform your explanation into an actionable MCP Server.

+The client is required to regularly refresh the information from the disc to discover new MCP Servers.

+This protocol does not resolve any security implications for MCP servers.
+That is still the responsibility of MCP Clients.

 For example:

 ```